alliedmodders/amtl/README.md

 FixedArray&lt;T, AP&gt; is a stripped-down version of Vector that is constructed with a fixed length.
 The length is passed via the constructor; a compile-time length variant is planned.

-### AutoPtr and UniquePtr (am-autoptr.h and am-uniqueptr.h)

-Both classes are similar to C++11's `unique_ptr`.
-The only difference is that UniquePtr is more restrictive: it does not support assignment from `T` or implicit cast-to-`T`, making it harder to dereference incorrectly or accidentally double-delete.

-Note that AutoPtr is not similar to the C++03 `auto_ptr` class.
-It is simply a slightly more permissive UniquePtr.
-It is intended for code that benefits from automatic deletion, but not from the verbosity introduced by some of UniquePtr's safety features.

 ### Flags (am-flags.h)